Pre-Law Advisory Program

 Many students enter college with the belief that there is a “pre-law” major or minor that they need to be enrolled in to eventually enter law school.
 There is no such thing as a “pre-law” major.
 A student can obtain a bachelor’s degree in any discipline and still apply to law school upon graduation.
 At Chowan University we want to help students by answering any questions they may have about the LSAT process and help them take positive steps toward an undergraduate career that would enhance their chances of being accepted into law school.

-In addition to serving as the Pre-Law Advisory Coordinator for Chowan University, Professor Woodard also serves as the Sponsor for the Pre-Law Club which meets bi-monthly.
+In addition to serving as the Pre-Law Advisory Coordinator for Chowan University, Dr. Woodard also serves as the Sponsor for the Pre-Law Club which meets bi-monthly.
 The Club invites speakers to come to campus such as local district attorneys, judges, and former students who have taken the LSATS and been accepted into a law school of their choice.
 The Club works on gaining full understanding of the admissions process, financial aid considerations, choosing the best law school, and exploring all the pros and cons of practicing law in the millennium.
 Practice tests and discussions are an essential and vital part of the club’s livelihood.

 The Pre-law Advisory Program Coordinator’s office is located in Robert Marks Hall, Room 330 and is available to meet with any student who is interested in joining the club and who needs help and guidance with the pre-law process.